asakura42/SimpleGPT/README.md

 ## HTML/JS/CSS
 https://asakura42.github.io/SimpleGPT

 Web ChatGPT client without server part and the need of the API key.
+Additional functions: simple GPT agent and web-search for it (almost useless).

 `cloc` output: